John Endecott: English Restoration

 Opponents to the rule of the Puritans in Massachusetts were vocal in airing their complaints to the new king.
-Among their complaints was the fact that Charles' ascension to power had not been formally announced; this only took place in 1661 after Endecott received a chastising order from the king.
+Among their complaints was that Charles' ascension to power had not been formally announced; this only took place in 1661 after Endecott received a chastising order from the king.
 This prompted the assembly to draft another of several laudatory letters it addressed to the king, congratulating him on his rise to power.
 The mint was claimed to be a bald-faced attempt to devalue good English currency, some colonists complained that the expansion of the colony's borders in 1652 was little more than a land grab, while others put forward claims of administrative malfeasance with respect to funds provided by the crown for the Christianization of Indians, and the Quakers catalogued a long list of grievances.
 Believing that it was best to ignore the accusations, Endecott and other members of the old guard opposed sending representatives to London to argue against these charges.
 Supporters of the idea raised funds in a private subscription, and sent a commission to London.

 The colonial mission, led by future governor Simon Bradstreet and pastor John Norton, was successful, and King Charles announced that he would renew the colonial charter, provided the colony allowed the Church of England to practice there.
 The Endecott administration dragged its feet on implementation, and after months of inaction, the king sent a commission headed by Samuel Maverick, one of the colony's most vocal critics, to investigate.
 Endecott had advance warning of what the commission was to investigate, and took steps to address in form, if not in substance, some of the expected actions.
 Charles insisted that all religious dissenters be freed, which Endecott had done long before Maverick's arrival, but he did so by deporting them.
 Upon the commissioners' arrival, the assembly took up the matter of allowing Church of England activity in the colony.
 They passed a law deliberately using the king's language, allowing anyone "orthodox in religion" to practice in the colony; however, they also defined such orthodoxy as consisting of views that were acceptable to local ministers.
 This effectively negated the law, because there were probably no ministers in the colony who would agree that Anglicans satisfied their idea of orthodoxy.